 Overview: Learn how to crunch the numbers.
-This qualification will provide you with the practical skills and knowledge for entry into the financial industry and all small and larger businesses.
-If you are thinking about a career in the financial services industry - working as a financial advisor, accountant or even in banking - this is the course for you!
+This qualification will provide you with the practical skills and knowledge for entry into the financial services industry or business - working as a financial advisor, accountant or in banking.

 You'll gain basic skills and knowledge to get you job ready, including communication; business and financial technology; planning and organising; budgets; and personal finance.
 You'll also develop knowledge of debt and consumer credit and taxation.